No. 6 Alabama adds another SEC title, edges LSU at tourney

-NASHVILLE, Tenn.
-(AP) — Herbert Jones drove for a go-ahead layup with 19.5 seconds and No. 6 Alabama won the Southeastern Conference Tournament for the first time since 1991, holding off a late flurry to edge LSU 80-79 Sunday.
+Herbert Jones drove for a go-ahead layup with 19.5 seconds and No. 6 Alabama won the Southeastern Conference Tournament for the first time since 1991, holding off a late flurry to edge LSU 80-79 Sunday.

-Coach Nate Oats and the Crimson Tide added to their regular-season title with a victory that should help Alabama at least match its highest seed ever in the NCAA Tournament — it was No. 2 in both 1987 and 2002.
+Coach Nate Oats and the Crimson Tide added to their regular-season title with a victory that helped Alabama match its highest seed ever in the NCAA Tournament.
+The Tide, which was No. 2 in both 1987 and 2002, is seeded second and will play Iona on Saturday.

 Alabama, the reigning national champions in football, won its seventh tournament title overall, second in the SEC only to Kentucky’s 31.
 The Crimson Tide (24-6) hadn’t even reached this game since 2002.

+“I have full faith that we can take this thing, take the NCAA tournament by storm and win the whole thing,” Alabama guard and tournament MVP Jahvon Quinerly said.

-After Jones went a long way down the lane for his shot, Alabama turned to its defense.
+Alabama still needed its defense after Jones went a long way down the lane for his shot.

 Keon Ellis blocked a shot by LSU’s Javonte Smart and the Tigers took a timeout with just over seven seconds left to set up the final attempt.

-After the inbounds pass went nearly to midcourt, Trendon Watford’s 3 was wel short of the rim.
-Aundre Hyatt’s putback hit the back of the rim and bounced out and LSU couldn’t get another shot off in the scramgle before the buzzer.
+After the inbounds pass went astray and nearly to midcourt, Trendon Watford’s 3 was well short of the rim.
+Aundre Hyatt’s putback hit the back of the rim and bounced out and LSU couldn’t get another good shot off in the scramble before the buzzer.

 That set off yet another Alabama celebration — this time on the basketball court.

+“I just know we had to stop them from scoring that last seven seconds, no matter what we had to do, who did it, somebody just had to get them stop,” Alabama senior guard John Petty Jr. said.
+“And we did.
+And we champs.”

 Hyatt, meanwhile, was on the floor with his head in his hands.
 Watford was on his knees and slammed the court with a hand.
+Smart said he thought Hyatt’s shot went in, calling it “crazy” it rimmed out.

+“This is a hard one to take, losing by one with that many opportunities to win the game,” Smart said.
+“We gave it all we got.
+We really wanted this win.”

 Jones, both the SEC Player of the Year and Defensive Player of the Year, finished with 13 points and 11 rebounds.

-Jaden Shackelford led Alabama with 21 points, and Ellis and Jahvon Quinerly each had 14.
+Jaden Shackelford led Alabama with 21 points, and Ellis and Quinerly each had 14.

 Watford finished with a career-high 30 points for LSU.
 Smart added 21 and Cameron Thomas had 18.